brshallo/funspotr/README.md

 You can pass in a custom set of urls by inputting a dataframe to the argument `custom_urls` – this may be the output of a previous call where `preview = TRUE`.
-For examle, say we only want to parse the “types-of-splits.R” and “Rmd-to-R.R” files.
+For example, say we only want to parse the “types-of-splits.R” and “Rmd-to-R.R” files.

 ``` r